-Standards of practice are one component of a continuum of documents including codes of ethics, position statements, practice guidelines, essential competencies, and entry-to practice milestones which direct the practice of professionals to provide quality care.
+Standards of practice are one component of a continuum of documents including codes of ethics, position statements, practice guidelines, essential competencies, and entry-to-practice milestones which direct the practice of professionals to provide quality care.
 In the physiotherapy profession, each regulatory organization in Canada has its own set of standards and code of ethics, even though physiotherapy practice is more similar than dissimilar across the country.
 In 2016, a set of Core Standards of Practice were developed to reflect current and future practice trends and to be generally applicable to all physiotherapists in Canada.

-Standards of Practice are living documents.
+Standards of practice are living documents.
 They change as practice evolves.
-Physiotherapy regulators committed to reviewing the standards on a regular schedule.
-In 2022 Canadian physiotherapy regulators engaged in a review and revision of the Core Standards using a risk-based and data-driven approach.
-The Core Standards of Practice serve as a resource for the development of Standards of Practice that reflect the context, jurisdictional needs and legislation relevant to physiotherapy regulatory organizations across Canada.
+Physiotherapy regulators are committed to reviewing the Standards on a regular schedule.
+In 2022, Canadian physiotherapy regulators engaged in a review and revision of the Core Standards using a risk-based and data-driven approach.
+These standards have since been renamed the Model Standards of Practice for Canadian Physiotherapists.

+The Model Standards of Practice serve as a resource for the development of Standards of Practice that reflect the context, jurisdictional needs, and legislation relevant to physiotherapy regulatory organizations across Canada.

-The 2022 Core Standards serve as the foundation for the Standards of Practice for Alberta Physiotherapists 2022, with adjustments made to the standards to address specific requirements of the Government of Alberta and other jurisdictional needs.
+The 2022 Model Standards serve as the foundation for the Standards of Practice for Alberta Physiotherapists 2025, with adjustments made to the Standards to address specific requirements of the Government of Alberta and other jurisdictional needs.